jimmieego/a11y-intro/a11y-intro-dev.md

 ## Labels

-- `aria-labelledby`
+<p style="margin-left: 2.7em;">`aria-labelledby`</p>

 - Specifies `id` of another element in the DOM as label of current element
 - Overrides all other name sources
 - Could be used on any element, not just labelable elements
 - Could take a list of `id`s
 - Could specify visually hidden elements